 The handle is nicely shaped to fit the hand with sculpted sections for your fingers.
 The rear of the handle juts out significantly and is clearly designed to be used as a striking surface.
-The section running up the curved rear has heavy jimping which provides superb traction for the thumb when holding the knife in a reverse grip – commonly used in martial arts as the preferred grip.
+The section running up the curved rear has heavy jimping.
+Jimping provides superb traction for the thumb when holding the knife in a reverse grip.
 If you use the classic grip then fear not, the Specwog Alfa provides more jimping and a steep thumb ramp which really enhances grip.
 The sculpted forefinger section further adds to the grip ensuring your hand will not slip down the blade during hard use.

 The rear section of the handle features a lanyard hole which is always appreciated.

 There is no doubt this blade looks the part.
 It has an unusual shape with a deep belly which curves back in.
 Many heavy choppers have a similar shape placing weight to the front of the blade.
 The Fox Specwog Alfa is obviously not designed to chop wood.
 I would guess the designer had soft tissue in mind.

 I have no idea about blade shapes in a tactical role and as such I cannot comment as to whether it is a good or a bad thing.
 What I can say is that my Sensei would suggest that any sharp sturdy blade would suffice for tactical application.
 He is not a believer in special shapes or unusual designs.
 If your martial arts training focuses on the use of highly specialized kit then you may be at a loss when that piece of kit breaks or is not available to you..